-New goal posts were installed in 2020.
+New goal posts were installed in August 2020.
 The Football Associations recommends replacing goal posts every five years.
-Consider replacing the goal posts in 2025/2026.
+In a cost saving exercise, the Parish Council resolved not to replace the five-a-side goal posts.
+The existing goal posts will, therefore, be removed at the beginning of September 2025.